Property Purchase by a Foreigner

-How is the process of buying a property in Uganda plus all the related costs?
+The process of buying property in Uganda by a Foreigner plus all the related costs.

 The Ugandan Constitution of 1995 allows freehold and Mailo land ownership rights exclusively to the citizens of Uganda.
 Foreigners in Uganda can only own land or real estate under a Leasehold Land tenure system.
 This lease usually runs from 49 to 99 years and with an automatic renewable clause as may be agreed.
 Foreigners may get a lease from either Ugandan citizens or from Government of Uganda.